acheeseye/ai-playing-checkers/README.md

 - Each `NNNodes` in the `NeuralNetwork` has the correct amount of `Connectors` to the next layer.
 - `Connectors` generate randomized values correctly.
 - Working on reading game data for function `NeuralNetwork::board_evaluation`.
-- [ ] ~~Somehow parse the ugly bullshit I've created as compressed game data OR~~
-- [x] Write new function to store game data with 32 numbers per game move and read that file instead.
 - `process_output` rewritten to do that, code has been added to `board_evaluation` to read in, parse, and store the data.
-- [x] TODO: Iterate through files in directory? (so that names don't have to be hard-coded)
-- [ ] ~~TODO: Instead of defaulting `Connectors` to next layer only, allow user to pass in `layer_id` for diversified connection~~.
-Class `Connectors` no longer exists.

 ### Version 5.1